OxfordHCC/Aretha/README.md

 2. Run `npm install` in /ui and /crunchbaseSupport, also do `npm install @angular/cli@1.1.3` in /ui

-3. Run `/capture/resetDb.py` and then `/db/runRefine.py`

-4. Run `node google-serv.js` in /crunchbaseSupport
+3. Run `node google-serv.js` in /crunchbaseSupport

-5. Run `ng serve` in \ui and head to `localhost:4200`
+4. Run `ng serve` in \ui and head to `localhost:4200`

-6. Run`capture.py` to capture data and it should display in this browser
+To add your own data:

+1. Fill a folder `staticData/` with pcaps labeled by device

+2. Add device Mac and IP to the dictionary in `/categorisation/getAndStoreStaticData.py` with the name in the filename as key

+3. Run `/categorisation/getAndStoreStaticData.py`

+4. If device names have "unknown" in them, follow directions below

 ## Device names